EIM Supports

 RP2040 based micro-controller with Type C connector and 4 full color LEDs

-Last updated
+Last updated 1 year ago

-Join our Discord channel for more information.
+Join our channel for more information.

-Shop link: currently on Kickstarter
+Shop link: currently on

 STEPico Core is a low-cost but high-performance miniature development board designed based on the microcontroller RP2040 launched by Raspberry Pi.
 STEPico Core reserves the full compatibility to the original PICO2040, with further improvements that the original Micro-USB connector was replaced by Type C, and 4 full color LEDs, a power light indicator and a hardware reset button were added on-board for easier debugging purposes.
 A series of extension boards and kits were also developed and can be found in STEPico series products.